-Since 2018, Senate Bill 68 passed which expanded the CA Nonresident Tuition Exemption (aka AB540) eligibility criteria; the UIDC has done targeted outreach to non-credit SRJC students in ESL and College Skills.
+Since 2018, Senate Bill 68 passed which expanded the CA Nonresident Tuition Exemption (aka AB540) eligibility criteria; the UIDC has done targeted outreach to non-credit SRJC students in the English for Multilingual Students (EMLS) (formerly ESL) and College Skills departments.
 Students eligible for this exemption under SB68 will have completed the equivalent of three years or more of education in any combination of CA High School, CA Adult School and/or CA Community College (credit courses and/or non-credit) and will have either:

+- •

-- Graduated with a CA high school diploma or the equivalent (i.e., CA-issued GED, CHSPE).
+- Graduated with a CA high school diploma or the equivalent (i.e., CA-issued GED or HiSET, CHSPE).

 - •

 - Completed an Associate's Degree from a California Community College.

 - •

 - •

 - Completed the minimum requirements at a California Community College for transfer to the California State University.

 - •